 When Must a Wrongful Death Claim be filed?

-Free Consultation with West Virginia Wrongful Death Lawyer
+Free Consultation with a West Virginia Wrongful Death Attorney

-If you have lost a loved one in West Virginia due to another’s negligence or wrongdoing, we invite you to call one of our experienced wrongful death attorneys today for a free case consultation.
-Our toll-free number is 1 (877) 943-9378, and there’s NO FEE unless and until we recover compensation for you.
+If you have lost a loved one in West Virginia because of negligence or a wrongful act, we invite you to call our experienced and compassionate wrongful death attorneys today for a free and confidential consultation.
+Our toll-free number is 1 (877) 943-9378.